Feeling unloved and worthless? Here I show how to love yourself by sharing my journey of how I learnt to love myself.

-We all have a need to feel loved whether we are conscious of that need or not.
-Our emotions, which are our inner guides, reveals to us whether our need to feel loved is being met or not.
-When our needs are not met we can feel anger, frustration, sadness and confusion and this drives us to be more needy and desperate.
+We all need to feel loved whether we are conscious of that need or not.
+Our emotions, which are our inner guides, reveal to us whether our need to feel loved is being met or not.
+When our needs are not met we can feel anger, frustration, sadness, and confusion and this drives us to be more needy and desperate.

-When we have a need for love and attention we become needy and feel that the only way to get love and care is from someone outside ourselves.
+When we need love and attention we become needy and feel that the only way to get love and care is from someone outside ourselves.
 When we feel needy it means that we have disconnected from our innate ability to love ourselves.

 Neediness in a romantic relationship is when a needy person cannot feel love within and expects another to make them happy by fulfilling demands being put on them.

-The more dependent we are on receiving love from another, the more we are likely to use guilt trips, manipulation and emotional blackmail by being sad and unhappy in an effort to make the other love us more.
+The more dependent we are on receiving love from another, the more we are likely to use guilt trips, manipulation, and emotional blackmail by being unhappy to make the other love us more.
 When we are dependent on the love of another we will use our emotions as weapons.
 Using emotions as a weapon just makes us less attractive and feel like a burden to others.

 Why We Need Self Love

-We need self love because when we love ourselves we have genuine love to give to others and then we are able to give love from a loving place.
+We need self-love because when we love ourselves we have genuine love to give to others and then we can give love from a loving place.
 Being loved, even by ourselves, gives us the reassurance that we will be cared for and helped in times of need.
-When we feel self love we can deal with adversity quicker and we reassure ourselves that everything will be okay.
+When we feel self-love we can deal with adversity quicker and we reassure ourselves that everything will be okay.

 When we love and appreciate ourselves we find others love and appreciate us.
-With self love, we have a greater life satisfaction as we acknowledge our needs and honour those needs which helps us to feel appreciation for ourselves which in turn helps us to appreciate life more.
+With self-love, we have a greater life satisfaction as we acknowledge our needs and honor those needs which helps us to feel appreciation for ourselves which in turn helps us to appreciate life more.

-We express self love by respecting and honouring our own needs and desires and by doing things that make us feel good and feel our best.
-The little voice inside our head is loving, kind and forgiving of our mistakes instead of being critical and hurtful.
+We express self-love by respecting and honoring our own needs and desires and by doing things that make us feel good and feel our best.
+The little voice inside our head is loving, kind, and forgiving of our mistakes instead of being critical and hurtful.

-When we are in mental pain it is our bodies way of letting us know that our basic emotional needs are not being met.
-We might have a need for acknowledgement, a need for recognition, for security, belonging, comfort or care.
+When we are in mental pain it is our body's way of letting us know that our basic emotional needs are not being met.
+We might need acknowledgment, a need for recognition, security, belonging, comfort or care.
 Waiting for something or someone from the outside to fulfil our needs and desires will never work because what we seek comes from within.

 We need to learn to love ourselves because we can search and search for the person that we think will give us the love and security we need to feel safe and secure but the truth is, the love we need and look for can only come from within.